 1) Science and the Biosphere (scientific approaches to understanding environmental issues),

-2) Human Institutions and the Environment (policy, economic, and educational viewpoints on human relationships with non-human nature), and
+2) Interdisciplinary Thinking and the Environment (policy, economic, and educational viewpoints on human relationships with non-human nature), and

 3) Creative, Ethical, and Spiritual Perspectives on Ecology (artistic, philosophical, and spiritual considerations).

 4) Students will also complete a senior capstone experience that will integrate concepts and methods of environmental studies with those of another academic discipline.